laravel-enso/tables/README.md

 However, a blue information icon becomes available in the list of table buttons, that allows the user to request this computed information.

-Since this is an extreme case with tables this big and is a seldom situation, the limit configuration is global.
+Since this is an extreme case with tables this big and is a seldom situation, the configuration for the limit is global.

 #### Configuration
 The package comes with with a publishable configuration file which you may update in order to fit your